-The key to achieving financial independence is all about lifestyle.
-People get the impression that in order to live cheaply, you have to be a hermit and suffer through budget cuts.
+The key to achieving financial independence is developing your own early retirement lifestyle.
+People get the impression that in order to live cheaply, you have to be a deprived hermit.
 They go on a financial diet in hopes that one day they will be financially free and the sheer bliss will outweigh all the years of suffering.
 But just like a diet, depriving yourself will only be tolerable for a small period of time before you relapse.

 The journey to financial independence is a long one, and life is short.
 I would not recommend anyone make themselves miserable for decades of their best years with the hope things will be better one day.
-Having a FI lifestyle doesn’t mean depriving yourself, it just means leading a more exciting and fulfilling life that is not dependent on spending large sums of cash.
-Instead of living in a cardboard box eating cheap ramen to save money, one should pursue financial independence by honing a lifestyle that is based on living well for less.
+Having an early retirement lifestyle doesn’t mean depriving yourself, it just means leading a more exciting and fulfilling life that is not dependent on spending large sums of cash.
+Instead of living in a cardboard box eating ramen to save money, one should pursue financial independence by honing a lifestyle that is based on living well for less.

 At its basics, financial independence means you have enough assets generating income to support your lifestyle without needing supplemental income.
 There are many different types of investments, but If you are investing mostly in stocks, the 4% rule based on the trinity study is a useful standard.
 The rule basically says that over the existence of the US stock market, you could have withdrawn 4% of your portfolio every year without the portfolio ever running out.
 This means that if you are spending $40,000 a year, you need 25X that amount or $1 million to retire.
 If you are spending $20,000 a year, then you only need $500,000.

 There are two ways you can speed up your journey to financial independence: increasing income and decreasing spending.
-If you are living off of 50% and saving 50% of your income, then you are saving 1X your spending a year and can save 25X spending in 25 years.
-But if we throw in 6% compounding interest on those 1X savings, now you are looking at reaching FI in only 16 years.
-If you have a 75% savings rate, you can be FI in as little as 7 years.
+If you are living off of 50% and saving 50% of your income, then you are saving 1X your spending a year.
+With 6% compounding interest on those 1X savings, you are looking at reaching financial independence in only 16 years.
+If you have a 75% savings rate, you can retire in as little as 7 years.

 Work Toward a Good Salary